Alex-42-AI/Graphs-and-Trees/README.md

 Weighted graphs by nodes, in addition to their parental superclass, have methods for:
 1) returning the weight of a node, if such is given, otherwise returns the same for all nodes;
 2) returning the sum of the weights of all nodes;
-3) setting the weight of a given node to a given real value;
+3) setting/increasing the weight of a given node to/with a given real value;
 4) finding the minimal (lightest) path between two nodes;
-5) listing out all optimal by total sum of the weights of the nodes vertex covers of the graph;
+5) listing out all minimum by total sum of the weights of the nodes vertex covers of the graph;
-6) listing out all optimal by total sum of the weights of the nodes dominating sets of the graph;
+6) listing out all minimum by total sum of the weights of the nodes dominating sets of the graph;
+5) listing out all maximum by total sum of the weights of the nodes independent sets of the graph;

 Weighted graphs by links, in addition to their parental superclass, have methods for:
 1) returning the weight of a link, if such is given, otherwise returns the same for all links;
 2) returning the sum of the weights of all links;
-3) setting the weight of a given link to a given real value;
+3) setting/increasing the weight of a given link to/with a given real value;
 4) finding the minimal spanning tree of the graph (for undirected graphs);
 5) finding the minimal (lightest) path between two nodes.

 Weighted graphs by nodes and links, in addition to their parental superclasses, have a method for finding the minimal (lightest in terms of sum of node and link weights) path between two nodes and for getting the total sum of all nodes and links.

 On top of that, the methods for adding and connecting nodes differ such, that instead of accepting a positive number of nodes, which a given node is going to be connected to, they accept a positive number of pairs, each of which contains a node and a real number, that is going to be the value of the link between the two nodes.
-Also, their methods for finding an Euler tour, an Euler walk, a Hamilton tour and a Hamilton walk also return the sum of the weights of the links in the paths found and the Hamilton methods look for the lightest routes possible (using a greedy algorithm).

 The binary tree in this project has:
-1) methods left() and right(), that return respectively the left subtree and the right subtree;
+1) methods root, left and right, that return respectively the root, the left subtree and the right subtree;
+2) copy() methed;
+3) rotate_left and rotate_right methods;
+4) a method to get the subtree with a given node as a root in the tree;
-2) a method to return the height of the tree (in terms of links);
+5) a method to return the height of the tree (in terms of links);
-3) a method to return all nodes on a certain level in the tree and a method, that returns the width of the tree;
+6) a method to return all nodes on a certain level in the tree and a method, that returns the width of the tree;
-4) a method for counting the leaves of the tree;
+7) a method for counting the leaves of the tree;
-5) a method for counting the nodes of the tree;
+8) a method for counting the nodes of the tree;
-6) a method for finding the Morse code of a node with a given value in the tree (left is dot and right is dash);
+9) a method for finding the Morse code of a node with a given value in the tree (left is dot and right is dash);
-7) a method for encrypting a message into morse code;
+10) a method for encrypting a message into morse code;
-8) __contains__ and __eq__ methods;
-9) a method for inverting the tree and one for returning a copy of the tree being inverted without inverting it;
+11) a method to get an inverted copy of the tree;
-10) methods for printing all the node values in the tree preorder, in order and post order.
+12) traverse method, where the traversal type can be specified;
+13) __contains__ and __eq__ methods;
+14) __invert__ for inverting the tree;
+15) __bool__, asking whether the tree has a root;
+16) __str__ method, which basically draws the tree;
+17) __repr__ method, that returns the same as method traverse with default traversal type in-order.

 The tree class in the project has methods for:
 1) getting the root, the nodes, the links, the leaves and the hierarchy in the tree;